whenfung/theme/_posts/2018-01-16-theme-document.md

 - [domain](https://cloud.tencent.com/) (optional)

-  GITHUB will provide a domain name called `usename.github.io` to you, also you can bind personal domain name for you website.
+  GITHUB will provide a domain name called `usename.github.io` to you. also you can bind personal domain name for you website.

 - [Jekyll Docs](https://jekyllrb.com/)